mariusbancila/stduuid/paper.md

   uuid operator()(std::wstring_view name);
 };
 ```
 `uuid_default_generator` is a class or a type alias for another existing class that is default constructible and implements `operator()` to create a new `uuid` object.
+This is provided purely for convenience in order to make it simple for developers that simply want to create a new UUID to do it so in a simple manner without caring about versions, initialization, etc., with code as simple as `uuid_default_generator{}()`.
 ```
 class uuid_default_generator
 {